-Those who want to know more about the #regions debate within the C# developer community and the reasons why they are discouraged nowadays might enjoy reading this Stack Overflow thread, which pretty much summarizes it.: again, the verdict was (almost) unanimous: region blocks = code smell, and the best thing you can do to avoid such smell is open the window - and throw regions away.
+Those who want to know more about the #regions debate within the C# developer community and the reasons why they are discouraged nowadays might enjoy reading this Stack Overflow thread, which pretty much summarizes it: again, the verdict was (almost) unanimous: region blocks = code smell, and the best thing you can do to avoid such smell is open the window - and throw regions away.

-Although I generally agree with this generalized "anti-region" approach, I still think that using #regions to group together fields, properties, and so on can still be useful in some edge-case scenarios, such as code samples and tutorials (like my ASP.NET Core and Angular book series), because it allows us to distinguish between different parts of code: for example, we're going to use them to help the reader tell apart standard properties versus navigation properties within an entity type.
+Although I generally agree with this generalized "anti-region" approach, I also think that using #regions to group together fields, properties, and so on can still be useful in some edge-case scenarios, such as code samples and tutorials (like my ASP.NET Core and Angular book series), because it allows us to distinguish between different parts of code: for example, we're going to use them to help the reader tell apart standard properties versus navigation properties within an entity type.

-This is why in these book I'm still using them here and there, even if I'm fully aware that a good, StyleCop-compliant code won't need them - not even to group together fields, properties, private methods, constructors, and so on: at the same time, I also recommend not using them (or limiting their usage to a minimum amount) in your actual code.
+This is why I'm still using them here and there, even if I'm fully aware that a good, StyleCop-compliant code won't need them - not even to group together fields, properties, private methods, constructors, and so on: at the same time, I also recommend not using them (or limiting their usage to a minimum amount) in your actual code.